 My interest in visual intelligence began in my first job after college.
 I was an econometrician (statistical economist) and financial analyst.
 My work involved figuring out how to tell the story behind large datasets.
 And that required creating charts.
 This was well before the age of PowerPoint or, if truth be known, PCs.
 It was all done on mainframes.

 I paused my quest for better visual intelligence during law school.
 Back in the 1980s, the idea of legal data analytics, well, even legal data, barely existed.
 I saw no place for visuals in law school.

 I picked up again when, after earning my JD, I joined Bain & Company as a management consultant.
 Bain at the time never wrote reports.
 Did I say never?
 Consultants delivered strategy findings using slides, many with carefully designed visuals.

 After Bain, I started in the legal market in practice management, legal tech and knowledge management.
 Within that first year, I read three books by Edward Tufte, whom I and many, consider a leading thinker on how to present information.
 That is, on visual intelligence.
 The lawyers at my firm used illustrations to help explain concepts to juries and transactions to clients.
 I even co-authored an article called Practicing Law with Pictures with examples from my firm (If anyone has pre-1993 hard copy of Law Tech News, I would love to find this article.
 I don’t have hardcopy and it does not exist digitally).

-More recently, but still 16 years ago, I wrote about visual displays in e-discovery, in this blog post (featuring a product called Attenex).
+More recently, but still 16 years ago, I wrote about visual displays in e-discovery.
 Even in the early days of e-discovery, it was clear to me that visualizing large document collections was important.